jamesalster/QuickDataTables/readme.md

 - `max_options`: Skip variables with more than this many unique values
 - `pct_for_categorical`: When true, shows categorical data as percentages

+**NB** that spss variable labels are read and placed in the tables only if input_data is provided as a string.
+Otherwise dataframe column names are used.

 ## Methods

 These are the methods available to be passed to the `categorical_methods` and `numeric_methods` fields.
 Multiple methods can be passed and multiple rows will be returned.